Symbols of the Lieutenant Governor

 The Crest of the Lieutenant Governor of Saskatchewan symbolizes the Lieutenant Governor’s status as the direct representative of the Sovereign in the province.

-The Crest is featured on flags, pins and other official symbols and memorabilia, and as the official logo of the Lieutenant Governor.
+The Crest is featured on flags, pins and other official symbols and memorabilia, and as part of the official logo of the Lieutenant Governor.

 The Crest of the Lieutenant Governor of Saskatchewan can only be used with permission from the Office of the Lieutenant Governor.
-If you have been publishing the Crest for some time, please contact us.
-The design files were updated in the autumn of 2023.
+The Crest design was last updated in February of 2026.
+For more information, or if you would like a copy of the Crest provided in different design file formats, please contact donna.boyle@gov.sk.ca.

 Viceregal Standard